Ronald Acuña Jr. Preview, Player Props: Braves vs. Nationals

-On Saturday, Ronald Acuna Jr. (.714 slugging percentage in past 10 games, including four home runs) and the Atlanta Braves play the Washington Nationals, whose starting pitcher will be Joan Adon.
-First pitch is at 7:20 PM ET.
+The Atlanta Braves, including Ronald Acuna Jr. and his .756 slugging percentage over his past 10 games, take on starter Jackson Rutledge and the Washington Nationals at Truist Park, Sunday at 3:10 PM ET.

-In his most recent game he had a one-hit performance (1-for-2) against the Nationals.
+In his most recent game, he had two hits (going 2-for-3 with a double) against the Nationals.

 Sportsbook Promo Codes